brevzin/brevzin.github.io/_posts/2019-07-28-comparisons-cpp20.md

 We have a new operator, `<=>`{:.language-cpp}, but more importantly we have a taxonomy.
 We have primary operators and we have secondary operators -- the two different rows get a different set of abilities.

-These abilities will be summarized briefly here and then will be described in more depth in subsequent sections.
+These abilities will be introduced briefly here and then will be described in more depth in subsequent sections.

 The primary operators have the ability to be [**reversed**](#reversing-primary-operators).